-The author has been trying to make Turkish delight for a week and has used approximately 5 kilograms of sugar in coming up with this recipe.
+I have been trying to make Turkish delight for two weeks and have used approximately 5 kilograms of sugar in coming up with this recipe.
 When you don’t boil the mixture well enough, the Turkish delight doesn’t turn up firm enough, when you boil it too much, the mixture turns out too hard.

 Another important factor is the cooker you use.
 The timings given below are for gas cookers, it might take longer to cook Turkish delight on electric cookers.

 So, don’t be discouraged in trying your skills, give the recipe a go.
 Enjoy !